Dream Walker (comic): Huxley

 A former professor in the Dreamscape's science department.
 Huxley's experiments are unethical, and he tends to kidnap both Dream Walkers and Boumas to use in his experiments.
 Eventually expelled for going against the laws of nature.
 Huxley has great enmity towards Yuu Ying.

 Bouma

 Monsters roaming the Dreamscape, creators of nightmares and devourers of souls, each Bouma possesses a unique appearance and voice.
 Their strength varies according to a range of colours - white, black, green, blue, and red - with white being the weakest and red being the strongest.
 A modified Bouma known as a Shapeshifter Bouma also exists.
 A creation of Huxley, these heavily modified Boumas are capable of transforming into anyone or anything, and are stronger than the normal Boumas.

-Others
+Others characters

 Yuu Ying

 Yume's father, an interior designer who is often away from home, and Yuu Yuan's younger brother.
 He is a jovial homemaker, as well as a Dream Walker and Muca's senior.